ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

   [ ] - Modified the `SourcePageContext` so that it can be 'detached' from
 	a page.
 In particular, the content file needs to be a `Maybe` so it can be blank.
+[ ] - Process the `<!--more-->` tag to say where a content summary ends.  e.g.
+      we walk the processed Pandoc text elements and find the this item.
+Note it only looks for the first one.
+All the others are stripped.

 ## Try just rendering the index.html file